Y-Foundry-Dao/yfd-docs/docs/_yfoundry/vault/3-development.md

 ***

 ### Milestones
 Specific milestones are detailed in each on-chain proposal.
-The project vault proposer and Boosters, with support from the Y-Foundry DAO, are responsible to ensure that development is progressing as expected according to these milestones.
+The project vault proposer and Supporters, with support from the Y-Foundry DAO, are responsible to ensure that development is progressing as expected according to these milestones.

 Once the milestone date has been passed, Boosters can choose to hold a vote based on development progress.